Reading and Vision Loss

-- If you want to use it on your computer, you will need a software player that is compatible with your computer's operating system (usually some version of Windows).
+- If you want to use it on your computer, you will need a software player that is compatible with your computer's operating system.

-- If you want a portable player, does your PDA already support the DAISY format and have sufficient memory for storing books?
+- If you have a portable player, does your PDA already support the DAISY format and have sufficient memory for storing books?
 Can your PDA memory be expanded?